SleepyyNet/ETS-CBU/docs/source/index.rst

 **Important notes**

-Currently, this will not work with American Truck Simulator
+Currently, this will not work with American Truck Simulator.
+This will come soon.
+Hang tight.

-Currently, the method of accessing the profiles is setup only for Windows 8 and 10.
-Support for Windows 7 is coming soon.
-Ish.

 Guide
 ^^^^^